 By Tuesday afternoon, 4,143 West Virginia residents had been tested for COVID-19, with 162 positive results, as well as 3,981 negative results.
 The state has had one confirmed death due to the virus.

-Medical providers in the state are required to report test results to their local health departments, which then provide them to DHHR, which updates their state website each evening.
+Medical providers in the state are required to report test results to their local health departments, which then provide them to DHHR, which updates their

 Private commercial labs also have to send their test results to DHHR.
 However, state officials say the reporting of negative and pending tests from commercial labs has been inconsistent, resulting in delays in reporting.